jtod/Hydra/README.md

 need to set the environment variables so the operating system can find your software.

-Bash comes pre-installed on Macintosh and Gnu/Linux.
-It is available for Windows but isn't there by default.
-Here is a tutorial on [how to install bash on Windows:](https://itsfoss.com/install-bash-on-windows/).
+If you're using Windows, it's simplest to use Command Prompt.
+If you wish to use bash, here is a tutorial on [how to install bash on Windows:](https://itsfoss.com/install-bash-on-windows/).
 Another approach is to [install Cygwin](http://www.cygwin.com/), which provides an entire Linux suite of software on Windows.

-There are some system environment variables that tell the operating system how to find your installed software.
-If you're using bash, this is done by editing a file named *.bashrc* which is normally in your home directory.

 ### ghc compiler